MiningMyBusiness/LarvalZebrafishTracker/Code/README.md

 ## General process and structure
 FishTracker.m is the main function file which calls all other function files in this folder.
 All other function files serve as sub-processes within this main function.

-The fish tracking is done in three steps:
+The fish tracking is done in four steps:
 1. The centroid of fish are tracked using blob detection.
 The code identifies how many fish there are in the first frame and tracks only those fish.
 If a fish is not visible in the first frame of the motion capture, it will not be tracked.
 2. Nans are removed and interpolated.
 Fish centroid tracking is smoothed with a Kalman filter.
 3. The results from centroid tracking are then used to track the body length of the fish.
 This is done by